 What about requests that fall outside of that 90 percent?
 When you click through the requests that didn’t have an adequate response time, you can see what these calls have in common and a potential bottleneck becomes clear.

-In the report, you can also choose which statuses are included.
+In the duration report, you can also choose which statuses are included.
 For instance, do you want to know how long a specialist group or supplier is involved in the request?
 Select the status in the report and you’ll see the duration of requests.

-The reports are a way to further customize your call management process.
-The next step is a standard filter panel where service desk team members are able to filter results in the report by options, such as branch, priority, and category.
+The duration reports are a way to further customize your call management process.
+The next step is a standard filter panel where service desk team members are able to filter results in the duration report by options, such as branch, priority, and category.

 Although you can focus on tracking the status field, you’re also able to track based on operators which is important in identifying bottlenecks.
 For example, you’re able to evaluate if requests become stranded with certain operators or operator groups.
 Then if you can find a way to balance the load, and solve the request quicker, your customers will be more satisfied.

-Besides the information you see in the report, you might also want to access the raw data.
-Because duration reports provide the ability to review raw data in an easily accessible and standardized way and, with this data, IT service desk teams are able to create more extensive reports – suited to their own business needs – using their preferred business intelligence solution.
+Besides the information you see in the duration report, you might also want to access the raw data.
+Because duration reports provide the ability to review raw data in an easily accessible and standardized way and, with this data, IT service desk teams are able to create more extensive duration reports – suited to their own business needs – using their preferred business intelligence solution.

 Does your IT service desk already use duration reports to improve customer satisfaction and the customer experience?
 If so, please let me know how in the comments.